NREL/BuildingMOTIF/docs/reference/developer_documentation.md

 Remote CI is done with a GitHub Action from the `ci.yml` workflow.

 ## Documenting
-Documentation can be built locally with the following command, which will make the HTML files in the `docs/build/html/` directory.
+Documentation can be built locally with the following commands, which will make the HTML files in the `docs/build/html/` directory.

 ```
+poetry run jupyter-book config sphinx ./docs/
 poetry run sphinx-build ./docs ./docs/_build/html -b html
 ```